zhangbushi10/calcite/README.md

 KyCalcite is a customized calcite for better kylin use.

-Naming convension of different branch is kylin-{CALCITE_VERSION}.x, e.g. kylin-1.13.0.x
+Naming convension of different branch is kycalcite-{CALCITE_VERSION}.x-{KE_MAJOR_VERSION}.x, e.g. kycalcite-1.16.0.x-3.x

-Naming convension of different releases (the name could be used for creating git tag, or pom version name), is {CALCITE_VERSION}-kylin-r{RELEASE_NUMBER}, e.g. 1.13.0-kylin-r1
+Naming convension of different releases (the name could be used for creating git tag, or pom version name), is {CALCITE_VERSION}-kylin-{KE_MAJOR_VERSION}.x-r{RELEASE_NUMBER}, e.g. 1.16.0-kylin-3.x-r4

 For new KyCalcite releases we need to deploy it to our own Nexus server (kynexus.chinaeast.cloudapp.chinacloudapi.cn:8081), if you don't have enough permission please contact hongbin.ma@kyligence.io

-**Since sonar does not allow overriding formal releases, you might choose to use a snapshot version name, e.g. 1.13.0-kylin-r1-SNAPSHOT**

 steps:

 1. publish the new kycalcite to nexus server
 2. change kap and kylin's calcite pom dependency version
 3. create a tag for the commit on which the new kycalcite is built from.
 Don't forget to push tags to server
+4. run jenkins 3.x-kycalcite deploy job

 # Apache Calcite